-The first step is to roast two cups of sesame seeds on a roasting pan.
+Step One: Roast two cups of sesame seeds on a pan.
 Don’t add oil or anything.
-You are just trying to get a nice roasted flavoring to the seeds.
-Roast for 10 minutes at 400 degrees.
-Allow the seeds to cool.
-During the roasting process, the seeds will get toasty which will make the flavors richer.
-Don’t skip this step.
+You are just trying to get a nice toasty flavoring.
+It will take about 10 minutes at 400 degrees.

 If you haven’t had the chance to make tahini at home yet, but you want to make a recipe that calls for it, you can use a substitute.

 - Plain Sesame Seeds.
-Sprinkling on sesame seeds instead of using the tahini paste will provide a hint of the distinctive flavor.
+Sprinkling on sesame seeds instead of using the paste will provide a hint of the distinctive flavor.
 It definitely will not be as strong as the tahini.

 - Roasted vegetables with tahini sauce.
 This is a great time to make the tahini a bit thinner by adding a tad more olive oil.
 Combine it with lemon juice and freshly minced garlic for a fantastic sauce!